veryboi/lampcrusher/README.md

 - **Spacebar**: Jump
 - **Mouse**: Control camera view

-## Contributing

-This project is part of a course assignment.
-While we appreciate interest, we are not currently accepting external contributions.

-## License

-(Include appropriate license information)

 ## Acknowledgments

 - Inspired by the Pixar lamp character
-- Developed as part of [Course Name] at UCLA
+- Developed as part of CS174A at UCLA